 O: Who would be paying for your trip?

-M: My expenses would be covered directly by my organisation.
-Google, in turn, would fund each organisation by paying 1100$ for each representative and also arranging for a hotel during the period of the conference.
+M: My expenses would be covered directly by my organization.
+Google, in turn, would fund each organization by paying $1100 for each representative and arranging a hotel during the conference period.
+(She scrolls through the documents I forwarded)

 O: I see you have travelled to Japan recently.
 What was that for?